geshu18/app/Getting-Started.md

-For web applications created from the standard ASP.NET 5 project template in Visual Studio 2015 (with latest [Web Tools](http://go.microsoft.com/fwlink/?LinkId=690242)), you don't need to make any changes if you selected "Add Application Insights" during project creation.
-Otherwise, the following changes need to be made
+[Application Insights](https://azure.microsoft.com/documentation/articles/app-insights-overview/) is an extensible analytics platform that monitors the performance and usage of your live ASP.NET 5 web app.

+If you're creating a new project (in Visual Studio 2015 with the latest [web tools](http://go.microsoft.com/fwlink/?LinkId=690242)), just select **Add Application Insights** in the new project dialog.

+Otherwise, make the following changes (follow the details below):
 - Add Application Insights NuGet package dependency to `project.json`
 - Add Application Insights instrumentation key to the `appsettings.json`
 - Add Application Insights instrumentation code to the `startup.cs`